GLaDOS-418/dotfiles/docs/man/tags.5.rst

    {tagname}
 	Any identifier, not containing white space..

-	EXCEPTION: Universal-ctags violates this item of the proposal;
+	EXCEPTION: Universal Ctags violates this item of the proposal;
 	tagname may contain spaces.
 However, tabs are not allowed.

    <Tab>